If you’re in search of a cheap, prebuilt streaming PC then you’ve come to the right place.

 The 6 core Intel processor is on par with some of the Ryzen 5 models on this list, however, it’s worth noting that it can’t be overclocked.
 Furthermore, although the RX 550 is just fine for basic games, it’s likely to struggle with more intensive titles so this might be one area in need of an upgrade.

 All in all, this PC offers great processing power for the price.
-Besides this, the high system memory and 1TB HDD are just what you need for x264 encoding.
+The high system proccessor and 1TB HDD are just what you need for x264 encoding.

 5. AsRock DeskMini 310W